HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms: Experiments

 For quantitative evaluation, we use a new human-motion dataset (not for network training) - BMLhandball (649 trajectories, 183,806 steps) \cite{AMASS_BMLhandball}.
-The trajectory generated by the original retargeting method serves as the reference, and we compare two IK solvers: (i) a baseline using only the EE pose as input (ii) our elbow-aligned method HL-IK.
+The trajectory generated by the original retargeting method serves as the reference.
+We compare two IK solvers: (i) a swivel-angle–based baseline, following the method in \cite{Liuc}, and (ii) our elbow-aligned approach, HL-IK.
 We conduct a comprehensive evaluation using four metrics: two that quantify arm-configuration similarity and two that EE tracking precision.